liferay/liferay-docs/guidelines/liferay-documentation-tools.markdown

 Table Syntax Requirements:

 * There must be at least one | per line
-* The “separator” line must contain only |,-,:, or spaces
+* The “separator�? line must contain only |,-,:, or spaces
 * Cell content must be on one line only
 * Columns are separated by |
 * The first line of the table, and the alignment/divider line, must start at the beginning of the line